WordPress/gutenberg/docs/reference-guides/interactivity-api/iapi-about.md

 For example, blocks with directives can coexist with other (interactive or non-interactive) blocks.
 This means that if there are other blocks on the page using other frameworks like jQuery, everything will work as expected.

 <div class="callout callout-warning">
   Full-page client-side navigation will be an exception to this compatibility with other libraries rule.
-See [Client-side navigation](#client-side-navigation) for more details.
+See <a href="#client-side-navigation">Client-side navigation</a> for more details.
 </div>

 ### Declarative and reactive